Biography of Ernest Shackleton

 1908: He arrives at the Antarctic and sets off across the snow with team mates, Marshall, Wild and Adams.

 1909: By January the team has reached the furthest South yet at 97 miles away from the Pole.
-He climbs his team climbed Mount Erebus and performs many scientific experiments.
+His team climbed Mount Erebus and performs many scientific experiments.
 He is Knighted on his return to England in December at Buckingham Palace.

 1911: Roald Amundsen reaches the South Pole before Robert Falcon Scott.